crypto-date/documentation/README.md

 # documentation
-Docs for the cryptodate system
+Docs for the Cryptodate system